AMikic33/milestone-project-4/README.md

 #### Acknowledgements

 - I would like to acknowledge my mentor Reuben Ferrante, for all the help and support on this project.
-- I would like to thank the tutors for all of their help and support.
+- I would like to thank the Code Insitute Tutor's for all of their help.
+    In particular, Scott and Igor, who have been a massive help.
 - I would also like to thank my friends and family for all of their support.